oddbird/oddsite/content/2014/06/14/sqlalchemy-postgres-autocommit.rst

 Postgres has it right
 ----------------------

-I like the 'autocommit' model.
+I prefer the 'autocommit' model.
 It's simple, explicit, and unsurprising.
 Queries are never grouped together into a transaction unless you ask for one.
-If you issue a ``COMMIT`` or ``ROLLBACK``, there is never any doubt about which or how many queries you are committing or rolling back, because you explicitly issued the ``BEGIN`` to start the transaction.
+If you issue a ``COMMIT`` or ``ROLLBACK``, there is never any doubt about which queries you are committing or rolling back, because you explicitly issued the ``BEGIN`` to start the transaction.

-I can see some advantage to the implicit-transaction model for interactive-shell use (you can always roll back your changes if you screw something up, even if you forgot to ``BEGIN``), but I think it has some problems for code.
-Its failure mode lends itself to mysterious action at a
-distance: if you save a change to the database in one place but forget to commit, that change will automatically be wrapped up in the same transaction with later, possibly completely unrelated changes, and may get blindly rolled back along with them.
+I can see some advantage to the implicit-transaction model for interactive-shell use (you can always roll back your changes if you screw something up, even if you forgot to ``BEGIN``), but for general use I think it's more error-prone.
+If you save a change to the database in one place but forget to commit, that change will automatically be wrapped up in the same transaction with later, possibly completely unrelated changes, and may get blindly rolled back along with them.
 It wraps read-only ``SELECT`` statements in useless transactions.
 And for long-running processes, since even a simple ``SELECT`` implicitly opens a transaction (and you wouldn't intuitively think you'd need to commit or rollback after a ``SELECT``), it's very easy to unintentionally end up with connections in the "idle in transaction" state, where they are doing nothing but still may be holding locks and preventing Postgres from compacting tables.

 The explicit-transactions (autocommit) model lends itself naturally to Python idioms like decorators or context managers for handling transactions.
 These